AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 ## Structure of the code

-The file to execute is named main.py, while the file containing all the tunable parameters is named CustomModules/Parameters.py (this and CustomModules/TightBinding.py are the only two files to be modified).
+The file to execute is named main.py, while the file containing all the tunable parameters is named CustomModules/Parameters.py

 ## Running the tests